calusaca/ETHGIFTCARDS/README.md.md

 2. Open a terminal (in Vs code)  an enter the following commands:
   "npm install @truffle/hdwallet-provider"
 	 "truffle migrate --network development" to deploy to ganache on port 8545
+3. enter the following commands:
+    "npm update"
-3. enter the following command: "npm start to start the web server" to start the web server.
+    "npm start" to start the web server" to start the web server.
 4. In a browser with Metamask go to http://localhost:4200/